php-dev-br/laravel-doc-pt-br/valet.md

 #### Database

 If you need a database, try MariaDB by running `brew install mariadb` on your command line.
-Once MariaDB has been installed, you may start it using the `brew services start mariadb` command.
-You can then connect to the database at `127.0.0.1` using the `root` username and an empty string for the password.
+You can connect to the database at `127.0.0.1` using the `root` username and an empty string for the password.

-<a name="upgrading"></a>
+<a name="release-notes"></a>
+## Release Notes

+### Version 1.1.5

+The 1.1.5 release of Valet brings a variety of internal improvements.

+#### Upgrade Instructions

+After updating your Valet installation using `composer global update`, you should run the `valet install` command in your terminal.

-### Upgrading
+### Version 1.1.0

+The 1.1.0 release of Valet brings a variety of great improvements.
+The built-in PHP server has been replaced with [Caddy](https://caddyserver.com/) for serving incoming HTTP requests.
+Introducing Caddy allows for a variety of future improvements and allows Valet sites to make HTTP requests to other Valet sites without blocking the built-in PHP server.

+#### Upgrade Instructions

-You may update your Valet installation using the `composer global update` command in your terminal.
-After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.
+After updating your Valet installation using `composer global update`, you should run the `valet install` command in your terminal to create the new Caddy daemon file on your system.

-#### Upgrading To Valet 2.0

-Valet 2.0 transitions Valet's underlying web server from Caddy to Nginx.
-Before upgrading to this version you should run the following commands to stop and uninstall the existing Caddy daemon:

-    valet stop
-    valet uninstall

-Next, you should upgrade to the latest version of Valet.
-Depending on how you installed Valet, this is typically done through Git or Composer.
-If you installed Valet via Composer, you should use the following command to update to the latest major version:

-    composer global require laravel/valet

-Once the fresh Valet source code has been downloaded, you should run the `install` command:

-    valet install
-    valet restart

-After upgrading, it may be necessary to re-park or re-link your sites.

 <a name="serving-sites"></a>
 ## Serving Sites